Sanderson162/COMP-2800-BBY-03-TreeHugger/readme.md

 7. Connect to ```http://localhost:5000/``` to view emulated app
 8. View current testing progress at [here](https://docs.google.com/spreadsheets/d/1dd15Ohg59e2YYt_uV0LmraUiUDuTnIvSvjWpqlFbFU4/edit#gid=394496370)
 9. For deploying to production enviroment please contact either Stirling, Amrit, Steven, Aidan

-## Note regarding public Github
-As of this commit the private key has been removed, the old private key has been left as an example however it will need to be updated manually each deploy